Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. CSR
 D. OCSP

 You would request a certificate by creating a certificate signing request (CSR).
 It uses a specific format to request a certificate.
 You submit the CSR to a certificate authority (CA), but the request needs to be in the CSR format.
 A certificate revocation list (CRL) is a lost of revoked certificates.
-The Online Certificate Status Protocol (OCSP) is an alternate method of validating certificates and indicates if a certificate is good, revoked, or unkown.
+The Online Certificate Status Protocol (OCSP) is an alternate method of validating certificates and indicates if a certificate is good, revoked, or unknown.

+8 B is correct